Sergiokyon/Portfolio-Sergio-Cayon/README.md

 Who are you?
-What is your background?
+What is your background
-Sergio Cayon, I'm an Economist.